 If you need a B-1 or B-2 visa, you should apply for one as soon as possible—and at least 60 days before you travel.
 If you will attend a scientific conference or you have a scientific background, we recommend that you apply for a visa at least 90 days before you travel.

 Your visa approval may take longer than 60 or 90 days, however.
 Wait times for visa interview appointments vary by embassy and by time of year, and additional processing time may be required for security clearances or other reasons.
 We suggest that you apply as soon as you can.

 If you are in B-1 or B-2 status and want to take IU courses, you must first change to a status that allows you to study by filing an application with U.S. Citizenship and Immigration Services.
 Visitors in WB and WT status may not change to a different visa status in the United States.

 Learn about honoraria and reimbursements for visitors in B-1, B-2, WB, and WT status.
 Departments that are paying short-term visitors should also read the information below.

 Ask for a social security number

-Ask the visitor if he or she has ever had a U.S. Social Security number (SSN).
+The visitor may need to apply for a U.S. Social Security Number (SSN).
 Visitors who do not have an SSN or who are not eligible for an SSN may need to apply for an Individual Taxpayer Identification Number (ITIN).
-Contact FMS for assistance.

 Copy the I-94

-When the visitor arrives, the department should make a copy of his or her I-94 documentation to submit to FMS.
+When the visitor arrives, the department should make a copy of his or her I-94 documentation.